We can’t live without the internet.

 An interesting web server statistic, which also affects what is the most popular web server application, is that the total number of websites worldwide reached the one billion milestone back in September 2014.
 However, in 2016, this figure dropped to below one billion.

-Then, in March 2016, the number again hit the one billion mark.
+Then, in March 2016, the number hit the one billion mark once more.
 There was exponential growth for the rest of 2016, as the number hit 1.7 billion by year-end.
 And since then, the figure has remained pretty much unchanged until today.

 2. As of 2020, there are 4.57 billion active internet users globally.

 To put this number into perspective:

 There are around 7.77 billion people on Earth.
 This means that more than half of the global population are active internet users.
 Northern Europe has the highest internet penetration rate with 95%.